Hiking Rocky Top in the Summer Overview

 The Rocky Top hike is legendary and is in my top 5 all-time favorite hikes in the Great Smoky Mountains National Park.
 I managed to complete the hike in roughly 8 hours with multiple stops and breaks along the way to enjoy the sites.

-Rocky Top Trail Weather in the Summer
+Rocky Top Trail Weather

-Interestingly, the trail felt extremely humid during the first 1-2 miles—almost as if I were hiking in a tropical climate.
+In the summer, the trail felt extremely humid during the first 1-2 miles—almost as if I were hiking in a tropical climate.
 However, once you make it above the first couple of miles and at a higher altitude, the hike feels much cooler.

 I would also recommend you bring some bug spray since there were quite a few gnats and mosquitos.